AMEND09/scarypacman/README.md

-# ScaryPacman — 3D First-Person Pac-Man
+# 3D First-Person Pac-Man (I couldn't think of a better name so this is the placeholder lol)

 ## Installation & Running
 1. Clone or download this repository.